 Instructions for non-Canadian International Students:

 Once you have been admitted to St. Lawrence University and have completed all the appropriate paperwork, you will be issued an I-20.
 Once you receive your I-20, you can file your VISA application.
+Students who have a valid F-1 visa from a previous school can use the same visa.
+When you travel to the US, carry your old school's I-20 with you as well.
 See below for a list of requirements and other pertinent information.

 - Form I-20 issued by St. Lawrence University